yukatan/commangular/README.md

 You will see the message "Hello from my first command" in the logs when the onButtonClick function is executed, so the command has been executed.

 ##Creating commands
 ###Commangular namespace

-All the commands created by commangular are saved in the "commangular" namespace and attached to the window object.
+All the commands created by commangular are saved in the "commangular" namespace.The "commangular" namespace is attached to the window object.
 There is a function attached to this namespace called commangular.create().
 With this function you will be able to add new commands to the namespace.

 ###How to create commands